 So, you’re heading out of town for a well-deserved getaway.
 You’ve made your list and you’re checking it twice.
-Your luggage is packed, your transportation is secured, and your itinerary is full of opportunities to relax and enjoy some new scenery.
+Your luggage is packed, your transportation is secured, and your itinerary has opportunities to relax and enjoy new scenery.

 But one box remains to be checked.
 You need to figure out how to water plants while away from home.

 Plant parents know the satisfaction of nurturing their babies from seed to sprout.
 So how do you keep your lovable green friends healthy while you’re out of town?
 I have a few solutions for watering plants while away.

 How to Water Plants While Away from Home: Six Methods

 Try your chosen method two weeks in advance to ensure it meets your garden’s needs.